 - Copayments, coinsurances, and deductibles paid for supplemental benefits do not count toward your maximum out-of-pocket amount. - Note: Benefits are offered on a calendar year basis.
 If these benefits are changed or eliminated next year or the year after and you have not used these benefits, you are no longer eligible for the benefits described above.

 SECTION 3 What services are not covered by the plan?

-Section 3.1 Services we do not cover (exclusions)
+Section 3.1 Services not covered by the plan (exclusions)